THE BIDDING PROCESS

 - The contractor will then send out Request For Quotes or “RFQs” to subcontractors and vendors for the different scopes of work.

-- After review and RFQs are sent, contractors will complete thorough plan review, quantity verification, costing, and a review of existing site condition.
+- After initial plan review and the RFQs are sent, contractors will complete a more thorough plan review, quantity verification, costing, and a review of existing site condition.

 - Contractors will then determine unit prices for each item based on the quantity and amount of work it entails.